-8 The median of required buffers implied by research findings is 7.4% and the average is 7.7%, if outliers (lowest and highest) are excluded.
+&lt;sup>9 The median of required buffers implied by research findings is 7.4% and the average is 7.7%, if outliers (lowest and highest) are excluded.

-9 The ECB floor methodology establishes a minimum level for the additional capital buffer requirements of individual O-SIIs, which is determined based on each institution's O-SII score.
+&lt;sup>10 The ECB floor methodology establishes a minimum level for the additional capital buffer requirements of individual O-SIIs, which is determined based on each institution's O-SII score.
 When applying Article 5 of the SSM Regulation, the capital requirements set by the national macroprudential authority are assessed against this minimum level.
-If an O-SII buffer falls below the minimum level indicated by the floor methodology, the ECB may raise the O-SII buffer requirement set by the national macroprudential authority.
+If the O-SII buffer requirements set by the national macroprudential authority fall below the minimum level indicated by the floor methodology, the ECB may raise them.
 For Finnish O-SIIs, the minimum buffer level indicated by the floor methodology is 1.5% for Nordea and 0.5% for OP Financial Group and Municipality Finance.
 Calculated based on these minimum levels, the average level of the Finnish banking sector's O-SII buffers is approximately 1.1%.

 In determining the benchmark buffer rate for the SyRB, the FIN-FSA has substracted other macroprudential buffer requirements in effect or announced from the estimated sufficient level of required macroprudential capital buffers.
-The reason for this is that other macroprudential buffer requirements can also be used in addition to the SyRB to cover losses posed by severe economic or systemic disruptions.10 Consequently, the SyRB only covers the part of systemic risks that is not covered by other additional capital requirements.
+The reason for this is that other macroprudential buffer requirements can also be used in addition to the SyRB to cover losses posed by severe economic or systemic disruptions.
+Consequently, the SyRB only covers the part of systemic risks that is not covered by other additional capital requirements.
 Based on the calculation presented in the following table, for ensuring sufficient resilience of the Finnish banking sector, the SyRB rate should be set at 0.2-1.2% of risk-weighted assets.
-Considering that the significant systemic risks in the Finnish financial system justify setting the SyRB rate above 0% and that, under the Act on Credit Institutions, the SyRB may be calibrated in steps of 0.5 percentage points, in practise a more appropriate benchmark rate would be 0.5%-1.5% of risk-weighted assets.
+Considering that the significant systemic risks in the Finnish financial system justify setting the SyRB rate above 0% and that, under the Act on Credit Institutions, the SyRB may be calibrated in steps of 0.5 percentage points, in practice a more appropriate benchmark rate would be 0.5-1.5% of risk-weighted assets.
 Hence, an SyRB rate calibrated at 1.0% corresponds to the midpoint of the range of the benchmark rates.
 The calculation also takes into account the possible average impact on Finnish banks of the recognition of Norway's SyRB requirement, even though the decision on the recognition of the requirement will be taken at a later stage.

-Capital requirement Calibration (% of risk-weighted assets) (1) Estimated sufficient level 6-7 Capital conservation buffer 2.5 O-SII buffers (average) 2.0 (4) Institution-specific countercyclical capital buffer (average) 0.9 (5) Norwegian systemic risk buffer (average impact on Finnish banks) 11 0.4 (6) Benchmark rate for the systemic risk buffer ((6) = (1)- (2)-(3)-(4)-(5)) 0.2-1.2
+Capital requirement Calibration (% of risk-weighted assets) (1) Estimated sufficient level 6-7 Capital conservation buffer 2.5 O-SII buffers (average) 2.0 (4) Institution-specific countercyclical capital buffer (average) 0.9 (5) Norwegian systemic risk buffer (average impact on Finnish banks) 0.4 (6) Benchmark rate for the systemic risk buffer ((6) = (1)-(2)-(3)-(4)-(5)) 0.2-1.2

 Long-term non-cyclical risks may impose serious consequences for the financial system and the real economy in Finland in the immediate years ahead.
 Based on stress tests and the values of the risk indicators specified in the Ministry of Finance Degree, the risk threatening the financial system or the macroeconomy is so high that it justifies setting the SyRB rate at 1.0% instead of the 0.5% proposed by the Director General of the FIN-FSA.
 The Finnish credit institutions sector is one of the largest relative to the national economy in the EU.
-Individual Finnish multinationals have significant cross-country interlinkages.
-Credit institutions' risk concentrations are significantly from mortgage and real estate lending in an environment where household indebtedness is historically high.
-Pursuant to the Act on Credit Institutions, the SyRB requirement may amount to no more than 5% of the consolidated total risk
+Individual Finnish

-10 Capital conservation buffer, the impact of the countercyclical capial buffers set by other Nordic countries on credit institution-specific countercyclical capital buffer requirements, O-SII buffers effective as of 1 January 2023 and the SyRB applicable to Finnish banks' exposures in Norway.
+&lt;sup>11 Capital conservation buffer, the impact of the countercyclical capital buffers set by other Nordic countries on credit institution-specific countercyclical capital buffer requirements, O-SII buffers effective as of 1 January 2023 and the SyRB applicable to Finnish banks' exposures in Norway.